OXID-eSales/personalization-module/README.md

 * 2.x version of the module works with OXID eShop compilation 6.2.x
 * master branch of the module works with OXID eShop compilations 6.x and up

+1.x version should not be merged up by merging strategy

 ## Installation

 Run the following commands to install OXID personalization module: